- Working groups

-The candidate is a dynamic and enthusiastic individual who proactively contributes to the delivery of ETNO's policy and regulatory activities and supports ETNO’s senior colleagues in internal and external public affairs-related tasks.
-The new recruit will: (1) co-manage ETNO’s working groups’ activity, (2) develop and consolidate position papers and other relevant material, (3) ensure the timely and thorough monitoring of all the relevant debates, events and gather relevant information that feeds into the Association’s policy work, (4) support outreach to EU institutions and other external stakeholders.
+ETNO, Europe’s leading telecom association, is looking for a 6 months paid intern.
+The candidate is a dynamic and enthusiastic individual who proactively supports the delivery of ETNO's policy and regulatory activities and supports ETNO colleagues in internal and external public affairs-related tasks.
+The new recruit will: (1) assist ETNO’s working groups’ activity, (2) support on the development and consolidation of position papers and other relevant material, (3) contribute to the timely and thorough monitoring of all the relevant debates, events and gather relevant information that feeds into the Association’s policy work, (4) support outreach to EU institutions and other external stakeholders.

 Main tasks include:

 Working Groups (WGs): assist in the preparation of ETNO WG meetings, take minutes of the working group meetings and help ensure the proactive and efficient participation of members in the meetings.